 - The Mount Sinai School of Medicine, New York, NY: Medical School graduated in 1982.

 - Brandeis University: Bachelor of Arts, Magna Cum Laude with High Honors in Biology.
 Graduated in 1978.

 - Dr. Pearlman in OR

-Can Plastic Surgery Help my Eyes Look Less Tired?
+Can Facial Plastic Surgery Help my Eyes Look Less Tired?

-Eyelids can look “tired” from a number of reasons.
+Eyelids can look “tired” for a number of reasons.
 The more common ones are bags under the lower eyelids, excess skin of the upper and/or lower eyelids and drooping of the eyebrows.
 You don’t have any of these.
 Your eyelids slant downward towards the sides; the corner where the upper and lower eyelids meet (called the canthus) is lower towards your ears than near your nose.
 There are a number of surgical techniques that can be used to raise the lateral canthus.
 Sometimes, there may be some hollowness of the bone of the eye socket as well.
 This is also treatable.
-Seek out a surgeon who is versed in this procedure for a more definitive discussion.
+Seek out Dr. Pearlman who is versed in performing eyelid surgery for a more definitive discussion.

 How long does rhinoplasty last?

 A rhinoplasty will last for the rest of your life.
 However, even a nose that has undergone a rhinoplasty ages like the rest of your face and body.
 As we age, the nose begins to droop.
 After a rhinoplasty they will age from where they were after the procedure.
 The procedures we do for an aging nose is often subtler than a formal rhinoplasty.